undergroundfanclub/polly-fl/README.md

 so feel free to use it, but at this point i dont see a point in trying to adjust it for others. i hope you understand.

+# prerequisites
+all you need is to have sudo setup for you user, and git to clone the repo

 # how to install
 ```
 git clone https://github.com/undergroundfanclub/polly-fl.git
 cd polly-fl
 ./install.sh
 ```
+this is reccomended to be installed on the netinstall iso: with no packages selected during "package-selection"